fudgeebohr/SPOTIFUDGE-DiscoverWeekly/README.md

 # Spotifudge.DiscoverWeekly
-Music streaming interface displaying weekly discovery playlist.
-Integrated with streaming features such as: pause, play, shuffle, repeat, at add to playlist.
-This system is inspired by Spotify.
+*Music streaming interface displaying weekly discovery playlist.
+Integrated with streaming features such as: pause, play, shuffle, repeat, and add to playlist.
+This system is inspired by Spotify.*
-In fulfillment for the requirements in CMPE 103 Object-Oriented Programming Course.
-PUP-BC BSCPE 1-1.
+In fulfillment for the requirements in **CMPE 103 Object-Oriented Programming Course**. **PUP-BC BSCPE 1-1**.